astropy/astropy/CONTRIBUTING.md

   This will prevent automated tests for running against your change, freeing up resources for testing non-trivial changes.

-  - If you already made the commit without including this string, you can edit your existing commit message by running:
+  - If you already made the commit without including this string, but have not yet pushed it to a remote, you can edit your existing commit message by
+    running:

         $ git commit --amend

+  - Then force push your branch:

+        $ git push --force origin branch_name

 Checklist for Contributed Code
 ------------------------------